 Fine example of this rare and important map of Central and Eastern Europe, published by Antonio Salamanca in Rome.

 The map from several important early sources, none of which are available to modern collectors.
 The is derived from the iconic manuscript map of Central Europe by the German humanist, Cardinal Nicolaus de Cusa (1401-1464), and more directly from Marcus Beneventano and Bernard Wapowski, who collaborated to create the 1507 edition of the Rome Ptolemy, before Wapowski's return to Crakow.
 The information for Poland is drawn from the 1526 map of Sarmatia of Wapowski, who is considered among the most important Polish chroniclers of the 16th century, and “the father of Polish cartography” Bernard Wapowski, only fragments of which are known to survive.

-The map covers the area from just west of the Rhine River and Lake Geneva, covering most of Central and Eastern Europe including the Black Sea and Lithuania.
-Includes significant detail throughout, with the finely engraved features of towns, forests and mountains and the entire watersheds of the rivers Rhine, Danube and Elbe.
+The map covers the area from just west of the Rhine River and Lake Geneva, showing most of Central and Eastern Europe including the Black Sea and Lithuania.
+It includes significant detail throughout, with finely engraved features of towns, forests and mountains and the watersheds of the rivers Rhine, Danube and Elbe.

-The image is bound on the north by the Baltic and North Seas, and to the south by the Alps and the Gulf of Venice.
+The image is bound on the north by the Baltic and North Seas and covers much of the area once controlled by the cities of the Hanseatic League, which was diminishing in power at this time.
+To the south are the Alps and the Gulf of Venice.

 Nicholas of Cusa

-The present example would seem to be a virtually unknown state, which likely falls between State 1 and State 2.
-Bifolco identified the following 2 states:
+The map is known in two states.
+However, the present example seems to be a virtually unknown state, which likely falls between state 1 and state 2.
+Bifolco identified the following two states:

 - Ant.
 Sal.
 Excu.1548